III. B North - East Region

 Photos from Dve Mogili and the countryside after it.

 Next several photos are the countryside from Dve Mogili toward Borovo.
-Very little information for Borovo can be seen here: http://www.guide-bulgaria.com/NC/rousse/borovo
+Some information about Borovo:

 Sector III.
 B - 3